 The ban on homosexual and bisexual men becoming blood donors became widespread in the 1980s, when it was discovered that HIV infection could be transmitted through blood.
 It is important to mention that this happened almost four decades ago.
 Since then, laboratory blood testing has improved to such extent that many countries around the world are now abandoning this bas.
-In 2021, for example, the United Kingdom changed its regulation on blood donation, so that the ban on donating blood applies to anyone who has had unprotected sex in the last three months, regardless of the donor’s sexual orientation.
+For example, the United Kingdom changed its regulation on blood donation, so that the ban on donating blood applies to anyone who has had unprotected sex in the last three months, regardless of the donor’s sexual orientation.

-In 2011, the Office of the Equal Opportunities Ombudsperson issued a decision stating that banning homosexual men from donating blood contributes to negative perceptions towards this social group, as gay men are automatically classified as carriers of HIV and other STIs.
+In 2011, the Office of the Equal Opportunities Ombudsperson in Lithuania issued a decision stating that banning homosexual men from donating blood contributes to negative perceptions towards this social group, as gay men are automatically classified as carriers of HIV and other STIs.
 The Office submitted a proposal to the Ministry of Health asking to reconsider this discriminatory ban.
 The conclusion by the Equal Opportunities Ombudsperson was clear – risky sexual behavior and not donor’s sexual orientation should be considered as the risk factor.